sirkoik/CurriculumVitae/README.md

 # CurriculumVitae v0.5

-This is the current version of my resume.
+This is the current version of my resume / CV.
 The overall structure is as follows:
 1. Education
     1. College degree
     1. Certs with permalinks